uselagoon/lagoon/docs/using_lagoon/harbor/using_harbor.md

 [Harbor](https://goharbor.io/) is used as the default package repository for Lagoon when deploying to Kubernetes infrastructure.
 Harbor provides a docker registry and a container security scanning solution provided by [Clair](https://coreos.com/clair/docs/latest/).

+**Note** When running Lagoon locally, the configuration for Harbor is handled entirely automagically.

 If you are running Lagoon locally, you can access that UI at [localhost:8084](https://localhost:8084/).
 The username is `admin` and the password is `admin`